juanuys/juanuys.github.io/_posts/2023-03-07-thoughts-on-ai-and-games.md

 When I work on art for a game, I spend a fair amount of time just doodling in a notebook.
 I'm "designing", using colour, composition, and shape to communicate something through the piece of art.
 I think about The Message, the themes that underpin it.

-Then comes the multi-hour process where I'm pushing a pen around on a Wacom tablet for a few hours.
+Then comes the bit where I'm pushing a pen around on a Wacom tablet for a few hours.
 Then importing it into the game engine, where it becomes part of the scene.

 What usually happens is that the ideating/designing phase takes about 10%, and the work/process/creation takes about 90%.
 (There might be some iteration going on to fine-tune the design.)